Vladimir Kovalevsky (paleontologist): Early life

-Vladimir Kovalevsky was born in Vitebsk providence, outside of Palibino, the youngest of two children.
-His father, Onufry Osipovich Kovalevsky, was a Russianized Polish landowner and his mother, Polina Petrovna, was Russian.
+Vladimir Kovalevsky was born in the Dvinsky Uyezd of Vitebsk Governorate, outside of Palibino, the youngest of two children.
+His father, Onufry Osipovich Kovalevsky, was a Russianized Polish noble landowner and his mother, Polina Petrovna, was Russian.
 He spent his entire childhood at the estate, and was tutored until the age of 16.
 He had a grounding in foreign languages, and during his last year at Imperial School of Jurisprudence he earned money by translating books.
 After graduating in 1861, he gained employment at the Department of Heraldry but asked to travel abroad for his health.
 After traveling to Heidelberg, Tübingen, Paris, and Nice, he settled in London where he taught the daughter of exiled radical Alexander Herzen.
 This attracted the attention of the agents of the tzar.
 When he returned home, he published many scientific texts and, in 1866, Herzen's "Who is to Blame" of which the entire printing was burned by order of the censors.

 After his engagement to a young radical woman was broken, he met Sofia Kovalevskaya (née Korvin-Krukovskaya) and the two were "fictitiously" married 27 September 1868.